Sutarfeni

-Sutarfeni (સુતરફેણી) is a Gujarati sweet, made with shredded, all-purpose flour roasted in ghee (clarified butter), blended with melted sugar, and topped with finely chopped pistachios and almonds.
+Sutarfeni (સુતરફેણી) is a Gujarati and Rajasthani sweet, made with shredded, all-purpose flour roasted in ghee (clarified butter), blended with melted sugar, and topped with finely chopped pistachios and almonds.

-The product is typically flavored with powdered cardamom and/or rose petals.
+The product is typically flavoured with powdered cardamom and/or rose petals.
 It may be white in color, scented with floral essences such as rose water or screwpine, or it may be colored and flavored with saffron.
+Sufarteni was nicknamed as "Loblachi" by an Indian man whom was streamed on the platform, TikTok.